 It helps people whose jobs involve dealing with large amounts of text, be it linguists, lawyers, or medical professionals.
 But it may also be taking some work away from people – there are already quite a few people who prefer using services like Google Translate and Grammarly to the services of human translators and editors.

-Part Two of this articles talks more about the applications, and potential impact of Natural Language Processing!
+Part two of this article talks more about the applications, and part three looks at the potential impact of NLP: